Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Discussion

 \subsection{Inductive Biases for Voltage Prediction}

-When estimating voltage magnitude and angle for networks similar to those seen in training, the complex-valued model provides the most accurate predictions.
+When estimating voltage magnitude and angle for networks similar to those seen in training, our new complex-valued model provides the most accurate predictions.
 Voltage angle is particularly impressive, significantly outperforming the other variants by approximately two orders of magnitude.
-Generally, all physics-informed inductive biases seem to improve the results of the already-performant baseline model when they have had prior exposure to all grid types.
+Generally, all physics-informed inductive biases seem to improve the results of the already-performant baseline model for the known grids experiment case.
 This demonstrates that all three inductive biases can be used to assist in data-driven learning of power grid characteristics.

 When looking at the results of the generalization experiments, the presence of unseen grid topologies clearly influences model accuracy, with average performance dropping by one order of magnitude on average.
-In this setting, the physics-informed variant attains the best performance on average for voltage magnitude and the lowest variability across individual OOD grids.
+In this setting, the physics-informed variant attains the best performance on average for voltage magnitude and the lowest variability across individual OOD grids, though the improvements are minor.
 The complex-valued model continues to thrive in voltage angle prediction.
-In fact, the complex-valued model's results on the OOD tests greatly surpass those of the other models under known grid configurations, highlighting its fidelity for voltage angle prediction.
+In fact, the complex-valued model's results on the OOD tests greatly surpass even the predictions of other models under known grid configurations, highlighting its fidelity for voltage angle prediction.

 In light of these results, we propose that machine learning models leverage complex-valued neural networks to truly capture the interdependence between the real and imaginary components of the voltage phasors. \textit{Fine-tuning} using physics-informed losses can also be a worthwhile add-on to enhance model accuracy, so long as one has accurate physical equations and relatively accurate initial predictive performance.